 Talk with an attorney

 Consulting an attorney doesn't always mean pursuing a lawsuit.
-Sometimes all you need is a letter on legal stationary to make a creditor review the records.
+Sometimes all you need is a letter on legal stationery to make a creditor review the records.

-If, despite your best efforts, the creditor or collector is keeping old debt on your report, an attorney can also advise you if a lawsuit is a good option.
+If, despite your best efforts, the creditor or collector is keeping old debt on your report, an attorney can also advise you as to whether a lawsuit is a good option.

 If you do elect to talk with an attorney, choose one who specializes in consumer rights, says Smith-Valentine.
 "When you're dealing with the Fair Credit Reporting Act, it is very convoluted, and you need someone who's done it, who understands it and who knows where the holes are."

-One source for help: the National Association of Consumer Advocates, an organization of lawyers that specialize in credit and debt law.
+One source for help is the National Association of Consumer Advocates, an organization of lawyers that specializes in credit and debt law.